JMJAJ/JMJAJ/README.md

   - DirectX 11 magic and making things go *boom* (cringe asf).

 - **Learning**:
-  - Networks, bending code with my mind and messing with security for fun.
+  - Bending code with my mind and messing with security for fun.

 Don’t like it?
 Too bad.